Kasp100/Neoncode-docs/concurrency.md

 # Concurrency

 Modern programs often need to do things simultaneously.
 For example, handling user input from a GUI or communicating over a network.
-Concurrency allows a program to make progress on multiple tasks simultaneously, improving performance, responsiveness, and taking advantage of modern multi-core processors.
+Concurrency allows a program to make progress on multiple tasks simultaneously.
+This improves performance, responsiveness, and takes advantage of modern multi-core processors.

 ## Multithreading